 The Bartoli Brain Tumor Laboratory is part of Columbia University Medical Center and headed by Dr. Jeffrey Bruce and Dr. Peter Canoll.
-We are a multidisciplinary group of researchers and clinicians dedicated to the care of patients with brain tumors, primarily glioblastoma multiforme (GBM), the most common and aggressive malignant primary brain tumor.
-Members of our lab include neurosurgery residents, postdoctoral and senior researchers, medical students, lab technicians, and interns from the Department of Neurological Surgery and the Department of Pathology and Cell Biology.
+We are a multidisciplinary group of researchers and clinicians dedicated to the care of patients with brain tumors, primarily glioblastoma (GB), the most common and aggressive malignant primary brain tumor.
+Members of our lab include associate research scientists, postdoctoral fellows, graduate students, medical students, lab technicians, and neuroscientists from the Department of Neurological Surgery and Neuropatholigists from the Department of Pathology and Cell Biology.

 Our lab studies the cellular and molecular mechanisms of gliomagenesis, immune responses to brain tumors, and the development of therapies for brain tumor patients.
 In collaboration with the Herbert Irving Comprehensive Cancer Center (HICCC) at Columbia University Medical Center, the Bartoli Brain Tumor Laboratory curates a repository of surgical specimens from brain tumor patients, including radiographically localized biopsies from tumor core and the surrounding infiltrated brain tissue.
 We have also generated a variety of genetically engineered mouse models that recapitulate the histological and molecular features of human glioma.
 We are using these resources, both in studies conducted in our laboratory and with our collaborators, to study basic mechanisms of disease and to explore novel approaches to treatment.